 Christopher Melotti wrote the second article, and it’s titled Why Is Copywriting Important?
 This report from Melotti Media goes over how great copywriting benefits business, the role copywriting plays in the development of a brand, and the potential consequences of presenting poor copy to your audience.

 Drawing from the information in the articles mentioned above, as well as my experience as a direct response copywriter, I have listed – and explained – three reasons why copywriting is important to the success of any direct marketing company.

 Great copywriting must be able to take an ordinary offer and make it seem extraordinary.
 We call that positioning within the marketing industry.

 Most offers are the same.
 This means the way you present will place you either above or below your competition.

 Most successful copywriting uses either a Big Idea or a Big Promise to make their offers stand out.
 Both of those concepts highlight the unique selling proposition that your product or service has.

 Your copywriter must be capable of producing a headline and lead paragraphs that separate your offer from everyone else in the market.
 All while being engaging and inspiring.

 While I have hammered the overuse of brand marketing in the past, I don’t doubt the power of a well-defined brand in the marketing and advertising world.

 Without branding, everyone would present their products and services in the same way.
 Devoid of any personality whatsoever.

 Your brand sets you apart in a more subtle way than a positioning statement would.
-Your colors, font, and (yes) tone of your copy are what give your product and services a personality of their own.
+The colors, font, and tone of your copy are what give your offers a personality of their own.